Influences and Challenges of Technology to Piano Lessons

 Music helps build character

 Human experience is made whole by the presence of music in one’s life.
-As a teacher specializing in the Suzuki method, I believe in Dr. Shinichi Suzuki’s philosophy that “musical ability is not an inborn talent but an ability which can be developed.
+As a teacher specializing in the Suzuki piano method, I believe in Dr. Shinichi Suzuki’s philosophy that “musical ability is not an inborn talent but an ability which can be developed.
 Any child who is properly trained can develop such musical ability just as all children learn to speak their mother tongue.
 The potential of every child is unlimited.”
-In order to adapt to the changing music learning environment, I incorporate the RCM repertoire when my students are ready to take the RCM piano examinations.
+In order to adapt to the changing music learning environment, I incorporate the RCM repertoire when my piano students are ready to take the RCM piano examinations.

 Commitment bridges values to reality